gmullerb/react-reducer-provider/docs/tagged-definition.md

 ### Tagged Dispatcher

-[`Dispatcher`](../src/react-reducer-provider.d.ts) returns the new State or a Promise of the new State:
+[`Dispatcher`](https://github.com/gmullerb/react-reducer-provider/blob/master/src/react-reducer-provider.d.ts) is the proxy between the Remote component and the Tagged Provider, and returns the new State or a Promise of the new State:

 ![Dispatcher](dispatcher.svg "Dispatcher")